BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 11-15-2023.md

 ### Aaron Feinberg
 #### Previous Goals
-- implement the shopping list (ranking) activity which will provide a general overview of the total price of a user's shopping cart as well as some store statistics
-- integrate passing of intent (store name) to Syed's Google Maps activity
-- finish the ApiService interface (add functions for getting all items, store names, and user data)

-##### Key Points
-- Learned how to parcelize and pass data between activities
-- created diagrams to help us understand MVVM and the backend processing process
-- Learned about kotlin's built int lazy loading which executes encapsulated code at run time only when needed

-What Im Stuck on
-- deciding on the best way to share data between activities.
-Data thats recieved from the api is held in an object with methods to unpack it into item() objects used by the backend

-##### Next Week Goals
 - finish setting up the final rank activity
 - perform a test call to the API and have it display information correctly within the activity
 - link the api to all other acitivities as needed
 - prepare for the alpha demonstration by testing the basic functionality of our app

+##### Key Points
+- Successfully implemented the backend-to-api interface
+- data is now "parcelized" between activities
+- presented with my team for the alpha release

+What Im Stuck on
+- finding the best implementation for the final rank activity.
+Id like to be able to present the best option for users (which store to visit) as well as the price of their shopping cart for each store.

+##### Next Week Goals
+- improve the rank activity for displaying the best store to visit
+- write tests for the backend (might create util functions)
+- try out some integration tests

 ### Taazkir Nasir
 ##### Previous Goals